 - Aluminium is a strong conductor of heat.
 Therefore, any aluminium windows that are not equipped with thermal breaks tend to insulate homes relatively poorly.
 Fortunately, the ones we install here at Reddish have been fitted with thermal barriers.

-Pros of timber windows
+Advantages of timber windows

 - Timber is able to be repainted a different colour.
 So, if you fancy changing the look of your windows at some point, you can.